kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 Get all (active & deleted) historical [identifiers][identifier] for services for the enclave represented by the [EnclaveContext][enclavecontext].

 **Returns**
-* `serviceIdentifiers` The [ServiceIdentifiers][service-identifiers] which provides user-friendly ways to lookup service identifier information.
+* `serviceIdentifiers`: The [ServiceIdentifiers][service-identifiers] which provides user-friendly ways to lookup service identifier information.

+### `getAllFilesArtifactNamesAndUuids() -> []FilesArtifactNameAndUuid filesArtifactNamesAndUuids`

+Get a list of all files artifacts that are registered with the enclave represented by the [EnclaveContext][enclavecontext]

+**Returns**
+* `filesArtifactNameAndUuids`: A list of files artifact names and their corresponding uuids.

 ServiceIdentifiers
 -------------------